rupesh-techxcel/digitz-erp/README.md

 ## DIGITZ ERP

-### DIGITZ ERP is an open-source ERP solution built on the powerful Frappe Framework, specifically designed to address the needs of SMEs in the Services, Contracting, and Trading industries.
+### DIGITZ ERP is an open-source, simplified, ERP solution built on the powerful Frappe Framework, specifically designed to address the needs of SMEs in the Services, Contracting, and Trading industries.
 It provides a flexible, modular, and scalable system to streamline and manage end-to-end business operations effectively.

 ### Suitable for Trading companies Service providers with project-oriented operations